 As per guidelines of the Ministry of HRD, there is no fund provision available for LPG under Mid-Day-Meal Scheme.
-If Govt. of India provide funds for LPG, all the schools may be covered under LPG with in 31st March, 2019.
+The State Government has sanctioned only Rs.4.96 crore, which will covers only 3678 school units out of 6529.
+The Department will cover rest of school units under LPG connection with in 31st March, 2020 subject to the availability of sufficient fund.